nebnotes/nebnotes.github.io/src/dbms.md

     - Default value
     - Format: Allows displaying in different format(g. for date)
     - Input mask: Specifies pattern of data
-    - Validation rule
+    - Validation rule: Specifies criteria that data entered into the field must meet.
-    - Validation text
+    - Validation text: The message displayed when data entered does not meet the validation rule.
     - Required
     - Indexed: Speeds up searching